aergoio/aergo-protobuf/README.md

 }
 ```

 Follow these rules for backwards compatibility.
-Remember that you should add any changes to the [CHANGELOG](./CHANGELOG.md).

 ### Add